What Are STDs?

 STDs used to be called venereal diseases or VD.
 They are among the most common contagious diseases.
-More than 65 million Americans have an incurable STD.
+It's estimated that 25% of all Americans have an incurable STD.
 Each year, 20 million new cases are reported; half of these infections are among people ages 15 to 24 and they can have long-term consequences.